Documentation

 }

-// Send heartbeat ping from your cron job
+// Send heartbeat ping from your cron job (no JWT needed; X-Secret authenticates)

 async function sendPing(pingKey, slug, secret) {